nir2002/webpack-config/README.md

   * splits chunks: support for splits chunks for vendors libraries.
   * caching handling: update the output files with hash to handle caching better.
   * uglifyJson: plugin that minifes the code.

+## Deployment
+  * NODE_ENV variable: set envoirment for development or production